jekyll/jekyll-feed/README.md

 There are several ways to convey author-specific information.
 Author information is found in the following order of priority:

-1. An `author` object, in the documents's front matter, e.g.:
+1. An `author` object, in the document's front matter, e.g.:

   ```yml
   author: